 Having your child sit at the table or their desk is much more beneficial than on the floor or on the bed because it could make them more tired and sidetracked.
 Dedicating a space as an area only for when they’re doing homework is optimal since this will always signal to them that when they are there, they are studying and not sleeping or playing.

 Many kids get too frustrated after being in one place and concentrating for too long.
 So, instead of having them do their homework until completion, give them a break.
 Have them work for 20 or 25 minutes, and then allow them a 5-minute break.

-Giving them a reward such as ice cream or an episode of a tv show once they are done with their homework or finished an assignment, will keep them motivated to get through it because they have something to look forward to.
+Give them a reward such as ice cream or an episode of a tv show once they are done with their homework or finished an assignment!
+This will keep them motivated to get through it because they have something to look forward to.
 A sweet trick for reading assignments is placing an M&M or skittle on a specific word along the page, and once they read to that word they can eat the skittle.

 Set a Timer

 Setting a timer with the amount of time designated for each assignment is a great way to keep your child on task because it’ll help them stay focused and prevent them from procrastinating.